The Red Route - 121 Km / 75.2 miles

 This route is also designed to attract experienced club cyclists who are less keen on hilly sportives, and would welcome the chance to test their early season fitness on a new course with lots of other club cyclists.

-The route heads east from Kinross and skirts Loch Leven before an undulating but reasonably fast paced section to Leslie.
-You now climb the Lomond hills up to Craigmead before tackling the high speed descent into the historic town of Falkland.
+The route heads east from Kinross and then heads north and through the village of Glenfarg before turning right at Arngask.
+It then follows minor roads through the Ochils before reaching the historic town of Falkland.
 On leaving Falkland a long rolling section lays ahead until you reach the first feed station at Newburgh.
 Then its on through Bridge of Earn, Forgandenny and Forteviot before reaching feed station 2 in the town of Dunning with its 12th.
 Century church of St. Serf and the monument to Maggie Wall who was burnt here as witch in 1657.
 Legend also has it that St. Serf slayed a dragon here who was bothering the locals.

-With tales of dragons and witches burnt its time to make a hasty retreat up the hill climb of Dunning Common.
-Its over the top and down to the Yetts of Muckhart before returning to Kinross through the Crook of Devon.
+After leaving Dunning you will travel west and keeping south of Auchterarder.
+You will then join the Glen Eagles road and climb over the top and then down to the Yetts of Muckhart before returning to Kinross through the Crook of Devon.